Although I’m touring Central and Eastern Europe in style on someone else’s euro, I am paying the price.

 It’s only 7:00 a.m. and my weary-eyed “band of merry media” and I — travel scribes and lens crafters invited by Insight Vacations (Insight) to sample a portion of its Bohemian Rhapsody journey, including last night’s last call at U Fleků — are already mustered down in the lobby of Prague’s Art Nouveau Palace Hotel with our luggage, looking very much like extras at a casting call for a George A. Romero zombie movie as we wait for the green light to board the motor coach.

+Where to?
+About 3.5 hours due south of Prague in the Bohemian region of the Czech Republic.
 We’re off to Český Krumlov, where someone’s going to hand over the keys to the town castle.

 “Did you know that the word ROBOT comes from the Czech word ROBOTA, meaning WORK?”
 We shake our heads NO, and Neira continues, “The contact lens was invented by Otto Wichterie, the sugar cube by Jakob Krystof Rad, and the propeller by Josef Ressel.”

-Quicker than you can say, Nejneobhospodařovávatelnějšímu — the longest word in the Czech language that means, “To the least cultivable ones” — we arrive in Český Krumlov, a UNESCO World Heritage site and one of the best preserved medieval towns in all of Europe.
+Quicker than you can say, Nejneobhospodařovávatelnějšímu — the longest word in the Czech language that means, “To the least cultivable ones” — we arrive in Český Krumlov, a UNESCO World Heritage site and one of the best-preserved medieval towns in all of Europe.

 Set along the banks of the Vltava River, this fairytale-like vision out of the Middle Ages appears lost in time.